-This did not affect neighbourhood planning in Ipswich as there are no adopted neighbourhood plans in Ipswich and no current area or forum applications.
+Ipswich has no adopted neighbourhood plans and no current area or forum applications.

 Has Ipswich implemented the Community Infrastructure Levy?

 The Community Infrastructure Levy (CIL) is a planning charge that allows local authorities to raise contributions from the most viable forms of development to help pay for pre-identified infrastructure projects.
 The legislation which governs CIL is clear that, in setting the charge, local planning authorities should have regard to its effect upon the economic viability of development across the area and therefore on the delivery of the Local Plan.